 Adversity can build you up, or tear you down.
 It depends on your lens and your choices that follow the setbacks, trials, and unfortunate events that you face.

-I received a review copy of The Gift of Adversity: The Unexpected Benefits of Life’s Difficulties, Setbacks, and Imperfections, by Norman E. Rosenthal, M.D.
-I agreed to write a review of the book, if I found it useful for readers of Sources of Insight.
+The Gift of Adversity: The Unexpected Benefits of Life’s Difficulties, Setbacks, and Imperfections, by Norman E. Rosenthal, M.D. is a powerful book about making the most of adversity.

 Rosenthal talks about three flavors of adversity: the bad things that happen to us, the adversity we bring about ourselves, and the adversity that we seek out.
 He also share methods and techniques for dealing with adversity, including journaling, meditation, and healthy habits for the body and mind to fortify your emotions.